sfera-labs/sfera/src/site/markdown/remote-api.md

 ### Events
 To trigger general events to be handled by your control logic, perform an event request.
-This will result in an event being posted on the system bus with ID `http.<event_id>` and a `String` value corresponding to the specified one.
+This will result in an event being posted on the system bus with ID `web.<event_id>` and a `String` value corresponding to the specified one.

-The generated event will be an instance of the `RemoteApiEvent` class holding a reference to the request that generated the event.
+The generated event will be an instance of the <a href="apidocs/cc/sferalabs/sfera/web/api/WebApiEvent.html">WebApiEvent</a> class holding a reference to the request that generated the event.

 ##### HTTP